jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 ##### Value Thru, affected

 Does not make sense.
-You’d give a parameter an initial value, that does not get used, but will be overwritten.
+You’d give a parameter an initial value, that does not get used, but might be overwritten.

 ### Automatically determining what’s in, out or thru